 Grades may be changed only under very unusual circumstances.
 A written petition by the student must be submitted to the Associate Vice President for Learning.
 The Associate Vice President for Learning will then consult with the instructor and appropriate department head or division chair prior to reaching a decision.
-Any grade change (other than "I") must be changed within the first two weeks of the following semester, excluding summer sessions.
-A grade that has been allowed to stand unchallenged for a period of five years is final.
+Any grade change (other than "I") must be changed within the first two weeks of the following semester, excluding summer.